krepoli/CS-330/README.md

 * C++ supports switch statements which utilize "break" to exit the statement; "continue" does not work
 * There are 3 types of loops: for loops, while loops, and do while loops

+    * for loops and while loops are both entry-controlled loops, meaning they must check if the condition is true before executing
+    * a do-while loop is an exit-controlled loop, which means the loop executes one time before checking the condition
-for loops and while loops are both entry-controlled loops, which means they must check if the condition is true before executing.
-The main difference between the two is that the number of iterations is known beforehand in a for loop, while this is based on the condition in a while loop.
-A do-while loop, on the other hand, is an exit-controlled loop, which means the loop executes one time before checking the condition. do-while loops are also based solely on condition.
+    * the number of iterations is known beforehand in a for loop while this is based solely on condition in while and do while loops

 * Loop code block variables and function code block variables are treated the same, scope-wise and lifetime-wise.
 The key difference is that loop code block variables are created and destroyed within each iteration.